samsmithnz/TurnBasedEngine/README.md

 - Basic field of view
 - Reactions/ overwatch
 - A very basic AI, that attempts to move, flank and attack a character
+- Basic mission objectives, that can be combined, including: eliminate all, extract troops, toggle switch

 ### Current workflow
 1. Start team turn